Course Number & Title: ASTR 513 Statistical and Computational Methods in Astrophysics

 https://

 Dispute of Grade Policy: If a student disagrees on his or her grade on a homework assignment or a project, the student must send the instructor a formal request through email to re-evaluate the grade within a week from the time that the student receives the grade.
 Because no scaling will be applied in the final grade, the final grade cannot be re-evaluated.
-A students is expected to know his or her own performance throughout the course.
+A student is expected to know his or her own performance throughout the course.

 Scheduled Topics/Activities¶